 For any organisation thinking of embarking on the SIB journey or considering whether their program might suit a SIB, this article provides key questions that organisations should consider and some viability ‘rules of thumb’ for those questions.
 (Published 2015)

 Elyse SaintyDirector, Impact Investing

 Elyse leads SVA’s Social Impact Bond related work.
 She was instrumental in the development...Contact Elyse

-Casey joined SVA in 2017 and is a member of the Impact Investing team.Contact Casey
+Casey joined SVA in 2017 and is an Associate Director, Impact Investing.Contact Casey

 Patrick BollenAnalyst, Impact Investing

 Patrick is an analyst with the Impact Investing team and primarily supports SVA’s social impact bondContact Patrick